Harpers Ferry, West Virginia: Harpers Ferry National Monument and National Historical Park

 Land acquisition started in lower Harpers Ferry; the project was supported both by Harpers Ferry mayor Gilbert Perry and Governor Patteson.
 Twenty-two eviction notices were served in the lower town, and two taverns closed.Property acquisition, not all of which was unproblematic, was completed in 1952 and presented to the United States in January 1953.
 The National Monument's first on-site employee, John T. Willett, began work in 1954.

-In 1957 the Baltimore Sun said that the lower town was "a sagging and rotted ghost town."
+In 1957, The Baltimore Sun reported that the lower town was "a sagging and rotted ghost town."
 The idea of making Harpers Ferry into a National Monument was to prevent the further deterioration and to rebuild the tourist industry.
 The first task of the Park Service was to stabilize the buildings on Shenandoah Street, the main commercial street of lower Harpers Ferry.
 Roofs were covered, missing windows replaced, walls on the verge of collapse reinforced, and debris removed.
 Post-1859 buildings were not restored, and most were removed.
-The NPS built a Visitor's Center and a John Brown Museum.
+The NPS built a Visitor Center and a John Brown Museum.
 Harpers Ferry National Monument became Harpers Ferry National Historical Park on May 29, 1963.

 "Recreationists" who wanted a park and did not care about the history were a problem.
 Local residents did not want to lose recreational opportunities, but swimming and fishing on the Shenandoah shore, formerly common, were prohibited.
 In order to keep recreationists out of the historic area, and especially Virginius Island, John Brown's Fort was moved to Arsenal Square from a now-inconvenient location on the former Storer College campus, parking in the lower town was prohibited, and a shuttle bus service begun.
 Tensions between the NPS and town residents were ongoing.
 However, the NPS helped the town achieve Main Street Status from the National Trust for Historic Preservation in 2001.

 The population of Harpers Ferry continued to decline in the 20th century.
-The majority of the surviving homes in Harpers Ferry are historic.
-Some are registered in the National Register of Historic Places.
+The majority of the surviving homes in Harpers Ferry are historic, some of which are registered on the National Register of Historic Places.